zasadnyy-inc/v-zasadnyy-com/app/_posts/2014-02-13-mastering-unity-project-folder-structure-level-1-reserved-folders.markdown

 Once your game is built, all assets in all `Resources` folders get packed into the game’s archive for assets.

-Also see [Loading Resources at Runtime](http://docs.unity3d.com/Documentation/Manual/LoadingResourcesatRuntime.html) topic from documentation.
+Also, see [Loading Resources at Runtime](http://docs.unity3d.com/Documentation/Manual/LoadingResourcesatRuntime.html) topic from documentation.

 ##### Gizmos